afa7789/pyscrapper/README.md

 ## ⚙️ How to Generate an Executable (Binary)

 ### using .env

+do not forget to fill the .env it will crash if running `server.py`

 remember to fill the .env if you don't want to have to write the same information everytime you open the app.